 A planned exit from one’s business is usually an occasion for celebration.
 It’s often the culmination of years of hard work and a symbol of success.
 But for some business owners, the celebration ends too quickly.
 Chris Vanderzyden, a principal with Legacy Partners, LLP, has witnessed it herself.

 “Seventy-five percent of owners regret their decision to leave within a year of selling,”1 she said.
 “The reasons vary, ranging from worrying that they made a bad deal or that they won’t have enough money to live on, to being unable to design a new life for themselves.”
 Clearly, for these individuals, things didn’t turn out as planned.

 However, “planned” may be a misnomer.
-According to Vanderzyden, 83 percent of owners never get around to developing a written exit strategy.1 While most spend years or even decades building a business, they are too busy to plan when, why, and how they’ll exit the business.
+According to Vanderzyden, only about one-third of owners have begun the process of developing a written exit strategy.
+While most spend years or even decades building a business, they are too busy to plan when, why, and how they’ll exit the business.